What They Are and Why They Matter in Your Handmade Business

 A PORTION of your:

-can count toward your business overhead and included in your Fair Hourly Wage (and MIGHT be tax deductible).
+may count toward your business overhead and can be included when calculating your Fair Hourly Wage.

 But calculating it can get confusing FAST.